By Tom House, PhD, with Lindsay Berra

 Swivel & Stabilize

 As a pitcher’s shoulders begin to square toward home plate, the glove needs to swivel so the palm is facing the chest and stabilize over the landing foot, inside the width of the torso, between the shoulders and the belly button.
 The torso should move toward the glove, not vice-versa, because if you pull the glove to the hip, the glove will be moving – relative to the lower body – during the part of the delivery when it should be stable.
-An unstable or soft glove causes mechanical inefficiencies that interfere with energy translation and can cause pitchers to miss high and low with their pitches, while a stable glove adds distance to a pitcher’s release point and keeps energy moving in the proper direction, toward to home plate.
+An unstable or soft glove causes inefficiencies in your pitching mechanics that interfere with energy translation and can cause pitchers to miss high and low with their pitches, while a stable glove adds distance to a pitcher’s release point and keeps energy moving in the proper direction, toward to home plate.

 For a more in-depth look at Swivel & Stabilize, check out our blog.